Safecast/bitstore.js/README.md

     - Comment: Necessary for either png.js.
     - Comment: No need for any particular version of this.

-png.js and zlib.js source:  http:github.com/devongovett/png.js/
+png.js and zlib.js source:  http://github.com/devongovett/png.js/

 eg: in the production version at safecast.org, I have:
   - 1. png_zlib_worker_min.js -- modded for the multithreading worker
   - 2. png_zlib_min.js        -- regular vanilla library, used for other things
   - 3. bitstore_min.js        -- used for the core functionality and the multithreading worker as well

+##Wait, that's pretty headache inducing.
+What if I get that wrong?

+Don't worry, the code will automatically fall back to Canvas support and keep working.
+You can't get this part completely wrong, you just get a console warning and lose some performance.

 ##Optional Configuration - Multithreading
 Multithreading support is optional, and available via an inlined Web Worker.
-As with all web workers, overall throughput is reduced in exchange for less main thread / UI blocking.

 Multithreading may not clearly be worth the headache of configuring it in all cases; you do not need to use it.